haideraltahan/FeedBack-Reconstruction/README.md

 # Saved Models

-Models for the final results can be downloaded from [GOOGLE DRIVE]
+Model for the main result can be found in the in `models` folder.

 Please make sure to maintain the folder structure.